Carnage in Paris sends shudders through tourist sector

 Shares in tourism companies fell sharply across Europe on Monday on expectations that people will cut back travel plans after Islamist militants launched coordinated attacks across Paris killing at least 129 people in locations of the type that might be visited by tourists.

-The Eiffel Tower, Louvre museum and other attractions reopened on Monday after shutting due to the killings, though Disneyland Paris remained closed through Tuesday.
+The Louvre and other attractions such as the Paris Opera reopened on Monday after shutting due to the killings, but Disneyland Paris remained closed through Tuesday and the Eiffel Tower will stay closed until further notice.

 “It is going to be very difficult in the coming days.
 The sector is going to hurt,” said Georges Panayotis, president and chief executive of hospitality research group MKG.